seddonym/impulse/README.rst

     Usage: impulse drawgraph [OPTIONS] MODULE_NAME

     Options:
       --show-import-totals   Label arrows with the number of imports they represent.
+      --show-cycle-breakers  Identify a set of dependencies that, if removed, would make the graph acyclic, and display them as dashed lines.
       --help                 Show this message and exit.

 Draw a graph of the dependencies within any installed Python package or subpackage.